Zebra IV

-Zebra IV is the fourth, and last to date, album by American hard rock trio Zebra.
+Zebra IV is the fourth studio album by American hard rock trio Zebra.
 It was released on 8 July 2003, 20 years after their 1983 debut album, and 17 years after their last studio effort, 3.V from 1986.
+Although Zebra had continued to be active in the years following its release, this was the band's last studio album for 23 years until the release of their upcoming fifth studio album V.